SteveKurian/Water-Quality-Project/README.md

 ---

 ## Contributors

-This project was made in collaboration with the following for the class CIS3590 - Internship Ready Software Development:
+This project was made in collaboration with the following:
 - Shatoya Gardner
 - Shirina Shaji Daniel
 - Steve Kurian